Default school assignments will be all-virtual

-The first semester of the 2020-21 school year will be all-virtual for any family that does not tell the Verona Area School District of its preference by Wednesday, Aug.
+The first semester of the 2020-21 school year became all-virtual for any family that didn’t tell the Verona Area School District its preference by Wednesday, Aug.
 12.

 That was the reality described by superintendent Dean Gorrell during the Verona Area Board of Education’s Thursday, Aug.
 6, board meeting.